top of page

 Piatã Marques, Dr.

-A Black ecologist curious about how cities affect aquatic systems and the things that live in them.
+A Black ecologist curious about how cities affect aquatic systems, the things that live in them and the people.

 Home: About